An Intelligent Walker

-Inspired by Wordle I attempted to make an Open Source version of API that would allow developers to easily generate word clouds.
-This was a fun project to make because it required an extensive math knowledge and pushed my technical ability to the next level implementing and learning algorithms to make my tool more efficient.
+Inspired by Wordle, it was an attempt to make an Open Source version of API that would allow developers to generate word clouds easily.
+This was a fun project to make because it required extensive math knowledge and pushed my technical ability to the next level, implementing and learning algorithms to make the tool more efficient.

 Spend Less Time Traveling and More Time Having Fun

-Middle Meets is an Android application that relies on a Java RESTful server to provide it with its necessary map data.
-The application allows friends and acquaintances to easily meet at a center-point based off a list of locations.
-I enjoyed making this project because I saw a real need in the app market.
+Middle Meets is an Android application that relies on a Java RESTful server to provide the necessary map data.
+The app allows friends and acquaintances to meet at a center-point based on a list of locations.
+It was a great experience working on this project due to its market need.

 Planning Hackathons In One Place

-STEMHacks Admin is an elegantly coded dashboard the centralizes my teams functions.
-I created STEMHacks as a basic automatic emailer for our sponsors but the project slowly snowballed into an entire dashboard with user, chat, broadcasting, support with many other tools.
-STEMHacks encompasses a lot of languages and frameworks increasing its complexity while increasing the team's productivity.
+STEMHacks Admin is an elegantly coded dashboard that centralizes the team's functions.
+It was created as a basic automatic emailer for our sponsors, but the project slowly snowballed into an entire dashboard with a user, chat, broadcasting, and support with many other tools.
+STEMHacks encompasses a lot of languages and frameworks, increasing its complexity while increasing the team's productivity.

 Score FTC Match and Analyse Match Data

-FTC Scouter is a Material Design Android application focused in collecting match data and analyzing it.
-The data is serialized in JSON and then converted into a mySQL database where Tableau visualizes the data.
+FTC Scouter is a Material Design Android application focused on collecting match data and analyzing it.
+The data is serialized in JSON and then converted into a MySQL database where Tableau visualizes the data.
 This application was fun to build because it required support for a large squee of devices and required a lot of libraries to simulate the Material Design look.

 Seamless Audio Syncing Over the Web

-After getting irritated when trying to listen to a song with my friend I decided to make BeatSync.
-BeatSync allows the user to create a playlist using their favorite streaming service and have the audio seamlessly synced between multiple devices.
-I enjoyed making this project because I ended up having to write my own web protocol that would allow the music to sync with no auditory difference.
+This app creation was incited due to irritation when trying to listen to songs with friends.
+BeatSync allows users to create a playlist using their favorite streaming service and have the audio seamlessly synced between multiple devices.
+It was great working on this project and having to write the web protocol that would allow the music to sync with no auditory difference.

 A Simple App To Tell Jokes

-Comprised of a app engine host and an app, The Laugher, allows users to create and share jokes.
-This was a fun project to make not because of the sheer amount of funny jokes I saw, but the complexity of writing a bot that could scrape websites for jokes and classify them.
+Comprised of an app engine host and an app, The Laugher allows users to create and share jokes.
+This project was fun not because of the sheer amount of funny jokes, but the complexity of writing a bot that could scrape websites for jokes and classify them.